grind-rip/system-design/system-design-interview/volume-1/chapter-01/README.md

 Vertical scaling, also referred to as "scale up", is the process of adding more power (CPU, memory, etc.) to your servers.
 Horizontal scaling, also referred to as "scale out", is the process of adding more servers into your pool of resources.

 Vertical scaling is less complex, but there are physical limitations to CPU and memory.
-Also, vertical scaling does not accomodate failover and redundancy well.
+Also, vertical scaling does not accommodate failover and redundancy well.
 Horizontal scaling is more desirable for large scale applications due to the limitations of vertical scaling.

 ## Load balancer